jamesjiadazhan/dietaryindex/README.md

 1. Calculate the serving size of each food and nutrient category
 2. Calculate the individual dietary index

-Currently, the **dietaryindex** package works for the following 4 dietary assessment tools to calculate many dietary indexes within 1 steps.
+Currently, the **dietaryindex** package works for the following 4 dietary assessment tools to calculate many dietary indexes within 1 steps:
 1. It can calculate HEI2015, AHEI, AHEIP, DASH, DASHI, MED, MEDI, and DII for the Block FFQ.
 2. It can calculate HEI2015, AHEI, DASH, MED, and DII for the NHANES_FPED (after 2005).
 3. It can calculate HEI2015, AHEI, DASH, MED, and DII for the ASA24
-    4. It can calculate HEI2015, AHEI, DASH, MED, and DII for the NIH-AARP This package can also help you calculating these dietary pattern indexes from all other dietary assessments, if you provide the relevant serving sizes for each food/nutrient category.
+4. It can calculate HEI2015, AHEI, DASH, MED, and DII for the NIH-AARP

+This package can also help you calculating these dietary pattern indexes from all other dietary assessments, if you provide the relevant serving sizes for each food/nutrient category.

 All you need to do is to provide the relevant serving sizes for each food/nutrient category in the index.

 The **dietaryindex** package relies on the **dplyr**, **readr**, and **haven** packages.
 Please install them ahead.